insight-engineers/terraform-ec2-manager/README.md

 2) apply
 3) destroy
 #?
 2

-Which module do you want to destroy?
+Which module do you want to plan?
 Select a number:
 1) ec2_create_delete
 2) ec2_start_stop
 #?
 1